 Pediatric Dose (Aged 2–13 Years):

 1250 mg (five 250-mg tablets or two 625-mg tablets) twice daily

-- Some adolescents require higher doses than adults to achieve equivalent drug exposures.
+Some adolescents require higher doses than adults to achieve equivalent drug exposures.
 Consider using therapeutic drug monitoring to guide appropriate dosing.

 Selected Adverse Events

 Possible increase in bleeding episodes in patients with hemophilia

-- Serum transaminase elevations
+Serum transaminase elevations

-- Administer nelfinavir with meal or light snack.
+Administer nelfinavir with meal or light snack.

-- If co-administered with didanosine, administer nelfinavir 2 hours before or 1 hour after didanosine.
+If co-administered with didanosine, administer nelfinavir 2 hours before or 1 hour after didanosine.

-- Patients unable to swallow nelfinavir tablets can dissolve the tablets in a small amount of water.
+Patients unable to swallow nelfinavir tablets can dissolve the tablets in a small amount of water.
 Once tablets are dissolved, patients should mix the cloudy mixture well and consume it immediately.
 The glass should be rinsed with water and the rinse swallowed to ensure that the entire dose is consumed.
 Tablets can also be crushed and administered with pudding or other nonacidic foods.

 Metabolism: Cytochrome P (CYP) 2C19 and 3A4 substrate.
 Metabolized to active M8 metabolite.
 CYP3A4 inhibitor.
 However, ritonavir boosting does not significantly increase nelfinavir concentrations and co-administration of nelfinavir with ritonavir is not recommended.

-- There is potential for multiple drug interactions with nelfinavir.
+There is potential for multiple drug interactions with nelfinavir.

-- Before administering nelfinavir, carefully review a patient’s medication profile for potential drug interactions.
+Before administering nelfinavir, carefully review a patient’s medication profile for potential drug interactions.

-- More common: Diarrhea (most common), asthenia, abdominal pain, rash, and lipid abnormalities.
+More common: Diarrhea (most common), asthenia, abdominal pain, rash, and lipid abnormalities.

-- Less common (more severe): Exacerbation of chronic liver disease, fat redistribution.
+Less common (more severe): Exacerbation of chronic liver disease, fat redistribution.

-- Rare: New-onset diabetes mellitus, hyperglycemia, ketoacidosis, exacerbation of pre-existing diabetes mellitus, spontaneous bleeding in hemophiliacs, and elevations in transaminases.
+Rare: New-onset diabetes mellitus, hyperglycemia, ketoacidosis, exacerbation of pre-existing diabetes mellitus, spontaneous bleeding in hemophiliacs, and elevations in transaminases.

 Efficacy in Pediatric Clinical Trials

 Nelfinavir in combination with other antiretroviral drugs has been extensively studied in HIV-infected children.1-8 In randomized trials of children aged 2 to 13 years receiving nelfinavir as part of triple combination antiretroviral therapy (cART), the proportion of patients with HIV RNA <400 copies/mL through 48 weeks of therapy has been quite variable, ranging from 26% to 69%.
-In clinical studies, virologic and immunologic response to nelfinavir-based therapy has varied according to the patient’s age or prior history of ART, the number of drugs included in the combination regimen, and dose of nelfinavir used.
+The antiviral response to nelfinavir is significantly less in children younger than age 2 years than in older children.6,8,19 In clinical studies, virologic and immunologic response to nelfinavir-based therapy has varied according to the patient’s age or prior history of cART, the number of drugs included in the combination regimen, and dose of nelfinavir used.